Birth control from Nurx costs as little as $0 with insurance or $15 per month without insurance.

-Condoms, diaphragms, copper IUDs, and other nonhormonal options are the best forms of birth control for women who are bipolar.
+Condoms, diaphragms, copper IUDs, and other non-hormonal options are the best forms of birth control for women who are bipolar.
 Non-hormonal birth control doesn’t interfere with your menstrual cycle or any other aspect of your health, ensuring that your chosen method of contraception won’t affect your mood or any medications you might be taking.

-For people with bipolar disorder, the idea of hormones impacting their mood in any way can be scary.
+For women living with bipolar disorder, the idea of hormones impacting their mood in any way can be scary.
 It’s important to remember that hormonal birth control was designed for women who aren’t living with a mood disorder.
-Estrogen and progesterone impact our ability to regulate our emotions.
-Hormonal birth control also depletes supplies of mood-supporting magnesium, tryptophan, and vitamins.
-These changes might have little impact on women with good mental health, but they could harm women with bipolar disorder.

 Using Nonhormonal Birth Control With Bipolar Disorder

 Non-hormonal birth control options, like the aforementioned condoms, diaphragms, and copper IUDs, physically prevent sperm from fertilizing an egg — preventing conception without altering a woman’s hormonal makeup.
 Non-hormonal options have no impact on mood, so they won’t negatively interact with any medications you’re on.

 The downside of non-hormonal options is that they don’t prevent the biological possibility of conception.
 Non-hormonal birth control still allows the egg to be released from the ovary into the fallopian tube, putting you at risk of pregnancy if not used properly.
 Just as with hormonal birth control, non-hormonal birth control must be used exactly as instructed to be effective.